HaominChenn/FrontEndNotes/README.md

 * Create React in VS code(recommend)
   1. Install node.js
   2. Open VS code and and select an folder to store the new app
-  3. In the terminal, enter command `npx create-react-app [app-name]`
+  3. In the terminal, enter `npm install -g create-react-app`(only first time use react)
+  4. Then, enter command `npx create-react-app [app-name]`
-  4. Run the app using `npm start`
+  5. Run the app using `npm start`
 * Add React to an HTML page(not recommend)
 ```
 <!DOCTYPE html>